focalhaus/focal-haus-core-plugin/readme.txt

 == Description ==

-The Focal Core Settings plugin is a powerful toolkit that provides multiple essential functionalities for WordPress sites.
+The Focal Haus Core Plugin is a powerful toolkit that provides multiple essential functionalities for WordPress sites.
 This plugin is designed to enhance your WordPress experience with a collection of useful features, all accessible through a clean, tabbed interface.

 = Current Features =